How to Paint Flowers on Bars of Soap, a simple tutorial for this wonderful gift idea.

 I used the Martha Stewart Crafts, it was sent to me by Plaid Folk Art with a package of supplies to test out.

-It is glow in the dark, and let me tell you …it does glow.
+It the glow in the dark version, and let me tell you …it does glow.

 I had to rush out to my studio the other night for something and for a moment I was a bit freaked out by these glowing rectangles on my painting table.

-Once the decoupage dries I paint on my designs.
-In my video I explain how I practice first on paper to see what I want to do.
+Once the decoupage dries I paint my designs.
+In the video, I explain how I practice first on paper to see what I want to do.